 Interpersonal Values Questionnaire (MR Bore) describes a number of situations where people have to decide what to do according to their opinions or values.
 Unlike the MAT, there are no right or wrong answers to the questions in this test.
 Rather, candidates are asked to choose the answer that most closely reflects their value system and what they believe is appropriate in each situation.
 Click here for Interpersonal Values example questions

 Interpersonal Traits Questionnaire (D Munro) presents statements about people and lists the way individuals might think and behave in certain situations.
 Again, there are no right or wrong answers.
 Instead, candidates are asked to indicate how true or false each statement is about themselves.
 Click here for Interpersonal Traits example questions

 Personal Characteristics Inventory (MR Bore, D Munro & DA Powis) asks respondents to rate themselves on statements designed to establish how honest they are about themselves and how truthful they are about their thoughts, feelings and attitudes.
 Click here for Personal Characteristics example questions

 Assessment format, instructions and advice

-PQA is available to appropriate personnel (researchers and administrators) associated with medical schools or other academic institutions either as a hard copy test, with questions printed in booklets, or in electronic form where candidates complete the test under supervised conditions at a computer terminal.
+PQA is available to appropriate personnel (researchers and administrators) associated with medical schools or other academic institutions either as a hard copy test, with questions printed in booklets, or in electronic form, where candidates complete the test under supervised conditions at a computer terminal.